Kairotic/penelope/types/tablet.md

 A tablet is an ordered set of warps, and its yaw (flip).
 This conflates S/Z threading (or flip) on the card with rotation of it by referring to former as 'yaw' and latter as 'roll'.
+(In English the three directions that a fish or plane rotates are called pitch, yaw and roll).

 ```haskell
 -- A tablet weaving loom, as an ordered set of tablets and a weft